Just how bad is sugar for our health?August 18, 2015

 What foods should we avoid?

-There are also many foods that are ‘dressed up’ as healthy such as the craze on smoothies and some of these so-called protein milk shakes, all of these can contain a massive 60 – 80 grams of sugar through the high fructose corn syrups that are put into them.
+There are also many foods that are ‘dressed up’ as healthy such as the craze on smoothies and some of these so-called protein milk shakes.
+These can contain a massive 60 – 80 grams of sugar through the high fructose corn syrups that are put into them.

-So now you know the impact simple sugars have upon us and our families/children today, the key is to cut out or limit any intake of many of the commonly bought foodstuffs below that are responsible for fat retention, illnesses, ageing, and increased incidences in diabetes, heart disease and cancers.
+So now you know the impact simple sugars have upon us, the key is to cut out or limit any intake of many of the common foodstuffs below that are responsible for fat retention, illnesses, ageing, and increased incidences in diabetes, heart disease and cancers.

 - Fizzy sodas